MinQuach/cse15l-lab-reports/lab1.md

 ![Image](cat.png)
 The working directory is "/home".
 Output explanation:

-Share an example of using the command with no arguments.
+* Command cat with no arguments will wait for input from the keyboard and return that input until it recieve the end signal created by the key combination CTRL+D.
-Share an example of using the command with a path to a directory as an argument.
+* Command cat with a path to a directory as an argument returns if the given path is an existing directory or file.
-Share an example of using the command with a path to a file as an argument.
+* Command cat with a path to a file print out the data stored in that file keeping the format.

-What the working directory was when the command was run A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
-Indicate whether the output is an error or not, and if it’s an error, explain why it’s an error.